-Implementation of WisDOT's planned Chicago-Milwaukee-Madison highspeed rail line was indefinitely postponed following withdrawal of the majority of the Federal funding awarded to the project by the U.S. Department of Transportation (USDOT) in December 2010.
-This withdrawal of funding was a result of the newly elected Governor's opposition to using the funding for a high-speed rail line.
+a result of the newly elected Governor's opposition to using the funding for a high-speed rail line.
 Despite its postponement, this proposed service remains a part of WisDOT's long-range State rail plan completed in March 2014.
 WisDOT is also continuing efforts to increase service and improve travel times of Amtrak's existing Hiawatha Service operating between Chicago and Milwaukee.

 Some progress has been made in implementing fixed-guideway transit.
 The Milwaukee downtown connector study was completed.
 The study evaluated a wide range of alternative routes and technologies including express buses, guided electric powered buses, and streetcars.
-The City of Milwaukee has now completed planning and preliminary engineering for a downtown streetcar line.
+The City of Milwaukee subsequently completed planning and preliminary engineering for a downtown streetcar line.
 In a March 2009 split of \$91.5 million in Interstate Cost Estimate (ICE) funding, \$54.9 million was provided to implement the streetcar line.
-The City of Milwaukee is now conducting final engineering and design for the streetcar line.
+The City of Milwaukee is proceeding to construction of the streetcar line.